elm-conf/2019.elm-conf.com/content/speakers/liz-krane.md

 # Liz Krane

+Liz Krane is a developer advocate at Sentry and founder of Learn Teach Code, an organization that empowers aspiring developers to lead their own local events to create stronger, more diverse tech communities.
+She loves finding new ways to combine code with other disciplines like art and music, sharing everything she learns while she tries to learn everything!

+## Liz's Talk: *Building a Music Learning Game with Elm, Web MIDI, and SVG Animation*

 Through a series of animated demos and funny failed experiments, join me on my journey towards building a musical game where the controller is a digital piano!

 Highlights include: